mrezabayat/iamsorush/content/posts/connect-access-db-net-core.md

 ## Write a query

-The easiest way to write a query is to use MS Access *Query Design* tool.
-Copy the query and paste it into a C# variable like:
+The easiest way to write a query is to use the MS Access *Query Design* tool.
+Copy the query and edit the variables in C# like:

 ```c#
 public string GetBookDeleteQuery(int id)